Steve Penny: Sex abuse scandal

 During Penny's tenure, USAG leaders routinely dismissed complaints and warnings that employees and USAG-affiliated coaches were sexually abusing gymnasts in their programs.
 In a 2013 lawsuit, USAG officials admitted under oath that allegations of sexual abuse were routinely dismissed as hearsay unless they came directly from a victim or victim's parent.
 Even when USAG leaders believed the accusers, they sometimes allowed coaches to continue coaching for years.

 In a 2015 deposition in a lawsuit against USAG, Penny testified that the organization rarely forwarded allegations of child abuse to police or child protective services.
 He said this was to avoid the risk of damaging a coach's reputation with false allegations.
 He also said that USAG officials had no duty to report abuse allegations if they had no first-hand knowledge of them.
 USAG dismissed complaints as hearsay unless they were signed by an alleged abuse victim or a victim's parent.
 "To the best of my knowledge, there's no duty to report if you are—if you are a third-party to some allegation...You know, that lies with the person who has first-hand knowledge," Penny said.

 Also in 2015, USAG quietly fired Larry Nassar, who had served for 18 years as sports-medicine doctor for the women's national team.
 USAG said it acted "after learning of athlete concerns".
-But Nassar continued to run a clinic and gymnastics club at MSU, where he was a faculty member.
+However, Nassar continued to run a clinic and gymnastics club at MSU, where he was a faculty member.
 He would ultimately be arrested on charges of sexually assaulting at least 265 girls and women under his care.

 In 2016, an investigation by The Indianapolis Star found that abuses by Nassar and others were widespread because "predatory coaches were allowed to move from gym to gym, undetected by a lax system of oversight, or dangerously passed on by USA Gymnastics-certified gyms".'
 More than 500 athletes alleged that they were sexually assaulted "by gym owners, coaches, and staff working for gymnastics programs across the country", including USAG and Michigan State University (MSU).

 In February 2017, Penny was accused by former Olympic gymnast Dominique Moceanu of directing USAG' efforts to downplay the abuse of gymnasts; she called for his resignation.
 USAG responded by saying that Penny was a leader in ensuring the safety and well-being of USAG gymnasts.

 Under pressure from the United States Olympic Committee, and "amid growing outrage over the way he and other top USAG officials responded to sexual abuse complaints against coaches and other members", Penny resigned from USAG on March 16, 2017.

 Four years later, the USOPC and USAG would pay $380 million to settle lawsuits brought by more than 500 athletes who alleged that USAG was culpable in their assaults.